scriptorron/indi_pylibcamera/README.md

 3. `$HOME/.indi_pylibcamera`
 4. in the directory where you started the INDI server

+I recommend to copy the INI files from the installation directory to `$HOME/.indi_pylibcamera` and to adjust the contents to your needs.

 The configuration file must have the section `[driver]`.
 The most important keys are:
 - `DeviceName` (string): INDI name of the device.
 This allows to distinguish indi_pylibcamera devices in your setup.
 For instance you can have one Raspberry Pi with HQ camera as main camera for taking photos and a second Raspberry Pi with